Roestlab/PaPrInfer/README.md

-4. visualization package used seems to be not powerful enough to plot a bipartite graph with 43079 proteins and 86941 peptide (pre-collpase) or 9321 proteins with at least the same amount of peptides
+4. visualization package used seems to be not powerful enough to plot a bipartite graph with 43079 proteins and 86941 peptide (pre-collapse) or 9321 proteins with at least the same amount of peptides